EOSIO/eos/EXCHANGE_README.md

 moved past the expiration time you can safely mark your attempted withdaw as failed and not worry about it "floating around the ether" to be applied when you least expect.

-By default enu-cli sets an expiration window of just 2 minutes.
+By default enucli sets an expiration window of just 2 minutes.
 This is long enough to allow all 21 producers an opportunity to include the transaction.

 ```
- ./enu-cli transfer exchange scott  "1.0000 EOS" -j -d
+ ./enucli transfer exchange scott  "1.0000 EOS" -j -d
 {
   "expiration": "2018-04-29T01:58:12",
   "ref_block_num": 37282,